 If you are a green job seeker and want a job that makes a difference, learn more about these sustainability careers that are growing, thriving, and becoming an impactful part of the mainstream economy.

 Biofuel Production Operator

 Although biofuel is far from a perfect form of renewable energy, it is a much better choice than fossil fuels.
-The use of biofuel, mainly ethanol and biodiesel, has grown significantly in the United States over the last decade, resulting in estimated job growth of 807,000 by 2022.
+The use of biofuel, mainly ethanol and biodiesel, has grown significantly in the United States over the last decade, resulting in an estimated job growth of 807,000 by 2022.